cocoltre/cocoltre.github.io/postlevel.md

         <div class="reddit-card-body">
           <h2 class="reddit-post-title">
-            as an indie game developer with weak art making ability and bad art taste i m some depressed
+            As an indie game developer with weak art-making ability and bad art taste, I’m some depressed.
           </h2>

           <p class="reddit-post-body">
-            <UNK> <UNK> <UNK> <UNK> can anyone especially artists give me some suggestions on how to make the art feeling more comfortable some facts got a very high score even its art presentation is very simple however got a much lower score than the old u one after the above polished failure release i decided to go back to use simple art styles again in the past several months i devoted much effort on a new game i spent much time on the game level design and programming and i also tried my best to make better arts the new game really but it still got a score much lower than i expected on and screenshots for above games and really some depressed what improvements should i make or what suggestions i can follow to let my last game get more score
+            Can anyone, especially artists, give me some suggestions on how to make the art feeling more comfortable?
+Some facts got a very high score, even its art presentation is very simple; however, got a much lower score than the old u one.
+After the above polished failure release, I decided to go back to use simple art styles again.
+In the past several months, I devoted much effort on a new game.
+I spent much time on the game level design and programming, and I also tried my best to make better arts.
+The new game really, but it still got a score much lower than I expected on.
+And screenshots for above games and really some depressed.
+What improvements should I make, or what suggestions I can follow to let my last game get more score?
           </p>
         </div>